Pokey Reese: Career

-Reese began his baseball career with the Princeton Reds of the Rookie-level Appalachian League in 1991.
-The next season, he moved up to Single-A, joining the Charleston Alleycats of the South Atlantic League.
+Reese began his professional career with the Princeton Reds of the Rookie-level Appalachian League in 1991.
+The next season, he moved up to Single-A, joining the Charleston Wheelers of the South Atlantic League.

-He made his Major League debut with the Reds in 1997 and played with the team through 2001, winning two Gold Glove Awards along the way.
+Reese made his major league debut with the Reds in 1997.
+He played with the team through 2001, winning two Gold Glove Awards along the way.

-Following the 2001 season, he spent time on four different teams in a span of 45 days.
-On December 18, he was traded to the Colorado Rockies and the next day he was traded to the Red Sox for first baseman Scott Hatteberg, but the Red Sox did not tender him a contract, making him a free agent two days later.
+Following the 2001 season, the Reds traded Reese and Dennys Reyes to the Colorado Rockies for Luke Hudson and Gabe White on December 18.
+The next day, the Rockies traded him to the Red Sox for first baseman Scott Hatteberg.
+The Red Sox did not tender him a contract, making him a free agent two days later.
 On January 30, 2002, he signed with the Pirates.

-In 2003, Reese turned down a higher-paying deal from Pittsburgh to play for the Red Sox, and in 2004, he was part of Boston's first World Series win since 1918.

-On May 8, 2004, at Fenway Park, Reese had the first two-homer game of his career in a Red Sox 9-1 victory over the Kansas City Royals.
+In 2003, Reese turned down a higher-paying deal from Pittsburgh to play for the Red Sox.
+On May 8, 2004, at Fenway Park, Reese had the first two-home run game of his career in a Red Sox 9-1 victory over the Kansas City Royals.
 Reese hit an inside-the-park home run and one over the Green Monster, to snap a 172 at-bat homerless streak dating back to April 4, 2003.
 The last Red Sox player to hit a conventional homer and an inside-the-park homer in the same game was Tony Armas on September 24, 1983, at Tiger Stadium.

-Reese fielded a ground ball from Rubén Sierra and threw to Doug Mientkiewicz for the final out of the 2004 ALCS, as the Red Sox won their first pennant since 1986, while winning the World Series a week later.
+Reese fielded a ground ball from Rubén Sierra and threw to Doug Mientkiewicz for the final out of the 2004 ALCS, as the Red Sox won their first pennant since 1986.
+They won the 2004 World Series a week later.